 Locally Owned Since 1968

 Our team has been dedicated to customer satisfaction for over 40 years.
 Our knowledgeable and friendly estimators provide free estimates, and our highly-skilled team of installers will execute your flooring project to your guaranteed satisfaction.
 We have extensive experience in all kinds of flooring, but our specialties include dustless sanding and eco-friendly flooring options.
+Our salesmen are salaried, not commissioned, so they will help you pick the best floor for YOU, regardless of the price.

 Here is a sample of what our fully-qualified installation team can do for your home or business: